 Suitable Weight

-Because shingles are not particularly heavy, you don’t need to worry about whether your roof can support them.
-Your home may need structural improvements to handle the weight of other roofing materials, such as metal.
+Asphalt shingles are not particularly heavy, so you don’t need to worry about whether your roof can support them.
+You may need structural roofing improvements to handle the weight of other roofing materials, such as metal.

 Fire Class A Rating